SamioneX/Big-Integer/README.md

 2) BigInt& operator= (BigInt&& b); -> Move assignment operator. this becomes b, b becomes zero.

-------------------------------Math Operators-----------------------------
+------------------------------Number Operators and Functions-----------------------------
-Note: If a primitive type is passed as parameter to the addition and subtraction functions below, a BigInt is constructed from it and used for the operation.
-The multiplication and division functions also accepts a primitive type of long int.
-If a longer primitive type is passed as argument, a BigInt is constructed from it and used for the operation.
+Note: If a primitive type is passed as parameter to a function below without a primitive type overload, a BigInt is constructed from the value and passed to the function;

 1) BigInt& operator+= (const BigInt& b);